mwanakijiji/rrlfe/docs/tutorial_apply.rst

 define different strings for each module we add to the pipeline, so that they can be kept in order.
 We may as well have used ``parakeet`` instead of ``module1``, just as long as we give a different name at each step.

+Now we compile the C script to do the spectral normalization.
+Notice how the module_name strings are arbitrary.
+They just have to be different each time something is instantiated.

 .. code-block:: python

     # compile the C spectral normalization script and define directory in which to place the binary